roflmaostc/drtvam/docs/src/real_world_example.rst

 For the resin we use the commercial *Sartomer Arkema resin* which mainly consists of *Dipentaerythritol pentaaycrlate*.
 As photo initiator we use TPO.
 With a refractometer we measure the refractive index :math:`n_\text{resin} = 1.4849`.
 We pour the resin into a cup.
-The photoinitiator is mixed into Ethanol.
+The photoinitiator is mixed into IPA.
 This is shaken until the TPO is dissolved.
 The ethanol with the TPO is mixed into the resin.
 It is mixed in a Kurabo Planetary Mixer for some minutes.
-In total, we mix roughly :math:`15\mathrm{mg}` of TPO into :math:`40\mathrm{L}` of the resin.
+In total, we mix roughly :math:`30\mathrm{mg}` of TPO into :math:`40\mathrm{mL}` of the resin.
 With a spectrometer, we determine the absorbance at our printing wavelength :math:`405\mathrm{nm}` to be :math:`A=0.2347/1\mathrm{cm}`.
 That means, :math:`\mu = 54.04\mathrm{m}^{-1}`-
 Technically there is also absorption of the resin itself which does not contribute to the absorption but we determined it to be :math:`A=1.92\mathrm{m^{-1}}`.
 So we neglect this effect and assume all absorbed light is contributing to the polymerization.